michalspano/uedb/readme.md

-## The Universal Emotion Detecor Bot
+## The Universal Emotion Detector Bot

-TODO
+TODO - finish this readme